Learning Center August 15, 2022

 We’ve covered a lot of stories and applications of Artificial Intelligence, and the role of computer vision in this growing field, but what about artificial emotional intelligence?
 Affective computing is the area of computer science which looks at reading, analyzing and reacting to human emotion, or even replicating emotion in machines.
 Computer vision is a key component of the technology.

 Affective computing solutions generally combine a range of sensors to monitor aspects of emotional conduct.
 These may include cameras for recording facial expression and posture, microphones for detecting changes in voice and tone, haptic technology to reproduce touch and adhesive body sensors to track movement or perspiration.
 Then advanced software and AI algorithms process the information into actionable data.
 There has been copious academic research into applying affective computing in many areas, but the technology is still at a relatively nascent stage.
 Affective computing was pioneered by Rosalind Picard, an American engineer behind the companies Affectiva and Empatica.
 She published her first book on the subject in 1997 and has been a driving force behind the application of affective computing ever since.
-While the concept, therefore, isn’t new, the volume of research compared to the number of real-life applications prove just how complex the technology is.
+While the concept, therefore, isn’t new, the volume of research compared to the number of real-life applications proves just how complex the technology is.
 Advancements in AI are now enabling affective computing to come to life, we take a look here at its use in mental well-being and healthcare.

 Affective healthcare